“Cristiano is incredible. We see normal that he breaks records every day “

 .

-Marcus Rashford, player of the English team, assured that Cristiano Ronaldo is “incredible” and an “animal” and that it has become “normal” that breaks records every day.
+Marcus Rashford, player of the English national team, assured that Cristiano Ronaldo is “incredible” and an “animal” and that it has become “a normal thing” that breaks records every day.

-With his brace against Hungary, the Portuguese footballer became the highest all-time scorer in the history of the European Championship.
+With his brace against Hungary, the Portuguese footballer became the highest historical scorer in the history of the European Championship.

 “Playing against Portugal would be amazing, “said Rashford. on the possibility of crossing with Portugal in the second round.